 Funds collected through Zone4’s registration system are remit directly into your club’s bank account by EFT (Electronic Funds Transfer) deposit.
 Zone4 remits on a weekly schedule that matches the deposits from our payment processor.
-Every Thursday, Zone4 will deposit the funds collected during the previous week Sunday morning to Saturday night.
-So registrations fees collected up until Saturday night of this week, will be deposited next Thursday.
-If your club owes processing or division fees to Zone4, the system will issue an invoice on Monday to provide advance notice before any fees are debitted from your account on Thursday.
-The deposits will appear on your bank statements similarly to what’s seen below as “Accounts Payable ZONE4.CA REMIT” but the exact display is dependant on each club’s bank.
+Every Thursday, Zone4 will deposit the funds collected during the previous week Monday morning to Sunday night.
+So registrations fees collected up until Sunday night of this week, will be deposited next Thursday.
+If your club owes processing or division fees to Zone4, the system will issue an invoice on Monday to provide advance notice before any fees are debited from your account on Thursday.
+The deposits will appear on your bank statements as “Accounts Payable ZONE4.CA REMIT” but the exact display is dependent on each club’s bank.

 Setting up your Remittance Account